Salomon Group

 Salomon SAS is a French sports equipment manufacturing company headquartered in Annecy, France.
-It was founded in 1947 by François Salomon in the heart of the French Alps and is a major brand in outdoor sports equipment.
-Salomon is owned by Finnish retail conglomerate Amer Sports, along with Wilson, Atomic, Precor, and Arc'teryx, among others.
+It was founded in 1947 by François Salomon.
+Salomon is owned by Finnish retail conglomerate Amer Sports, along with Wilson, Atomic, and Arc'teryx, among others.

 History

-Salomon was founded in 1947 in the city of Annecy in the heart of the French Alps.
+Salomon was founded in 1947 in the city of Annecy.
 François Salomon launched the company by producing ski edges in a small workshop, with only his wife and son, Georges, to help.
-Georges Salomon is credited with taking the company and evolving it toward the global outdoor sports brand it is today.
+Georges Salomon is credited with taking the company and evolving it toward a global outdoor sports brand.

-The Salomon Group was purchased by Adidas in 1997 and the official name was changed to Adidas-Salomon AG.
+The Salomon Group was purchased by Adidas in 1997 and the name was changed to Adidas-Salomon AG.
 The purchase also included TaylorMade and Maxfli.
-Adidas then later sold the company to Amer Sports in 2005.
+Adidas sold the company to Amer Sports in 2005.

-For the first time in its 76-year history, Salomon has become a Premium Partner for the Olympic and Paralympic Winter Games Milano Cortina 2026.
-As part of the partnership, Salomon will supply apparel, footwear, and accessories to technical staff, competition judges, volunteers, and those participating in the Olympic and Paralympic torch relay.
+Salomon was a premium partner for the Olympic and Paralympic Winter Games Milano Cortina 2026, and supplied apparel, footwear, and accessories to technical staff, competition judges, volunteers, and those participating in the Olympic and Paralympic torch relay.

 Operations

-Salomon produces products for various sports markets, including trail running, hiking, climbing, adventure racing, skiing, and snowboarding in over 40 countries on five continents.
+Salomon produces products for various sports markets, including trail running, hiking, climbing, adventure racing, skiing, and snowboarding in over 40 countries.
 They used to manufacture inline skates, transferring technologies from their ski boot range, but have not released any in recent years.

-Salomon's current CEO is Guillaume Meyzenq.
-Salomon is part of Amer Sports, headquartered in Helsinki (Finland).
-The US operations of Salomon are located in Ogden, Utah.
+Salomon's CEO is Guillaume Meyzenq.
+Salomon is part of Amer Sports, headquartered in Helsinki, Finland.
+The US operations of are located in Ogden, Utah.

-Salomon also sponsors and hosts many trail races throughout the world, including the Golden Trail Series.
-It also runs Salomon TV, a channel that tells inspirational stories about athletes, places and interesting characters from the world of skiing, trail running, and the outdoors.
+Salomon also sponsors and hosts trail races throughout the world, including the Golden Trail Series.
+It also runs Salomon TV, a channel that tells stories about athletes, places and characters from the world of skiing, trail running, and the outdoors.